tejasprabhune/wav2avatar/README.md

 The reason this is needed is to use the `maya.cmds` library, where we are able to generate whole Maya ASCII files and polygons within those files.

+### webrtcvad

+If you run into an error installing `webrtcvad` on Windows, use

+`pip install webrtcvad-wheels` or `mayapy -m pip install webrtcvad-wheels`

+for the corresponding `mayapy` installation.

+### s3prl, torchaudio

+`s3prl` does not support Windows, but we can work around this by getting rid of all the times `s3prl.hub` requires the `sox_io` backend after cloning the repo, then locally installing that version instead of from the original `pip` library

+We do a similar thing for `torchaudio` if it throws an error.